cucapra/diospyros/evaluation/README.md

 [TK: where? not sure where this comes from --AS] to the Theia directory.

+**Time estimate: 1 minute.**

 Then, type `make run` to compile and execute both versions of the `DecomposeProjectionMatrix` function: one using Eigen (as the original open-source code does) and one using the Diospyros-generated QR kernel.
+You can visually check the outputs to make sure they match.

 To post-process this output into the final numbers you see in the paper, pipe it into the `dpmresults.py` analysis script: